bmeck/node-policy/README.md

   $ node-policy locate

 OPTIONS
-  -p, --policy=policy  [default: /Users/bfarias/.node-policy.json] path of policy file being --strict             exits with an error if policy is misconfigured
+  -p, --policy=policy  [default: /Users/bfarias/.node-policy.json] path of policy file --strict             exits with an error if policy is misconfigured

 DESCRIPTION